UUUii/ThaumicHorizons_Localization/README.md

 # ThaumicHorizons_Localization
 The temporary repository for localization file of Thaumic Horizons.

 Welcome to put localization files into here for temporary usage!
+Also, keep in mind that here is NOT the official place to submit lang file!
+That is why I say "temporary".

 Note: en_US is only for reference, DO NOT EDIT unless the mod gets updated.